wp-plugins/cookie-cat/readme.txt

 == Installation ==
 1. Upload the contents of the cookie-cat plugin to the `/wp-content/plugins/cookie-cat' directory
 1. Activate the cookie-cat plugin through the 'Plugins' menu in WordPress
+1. Visit oik options > cookie cat page and perform the following steps
+1. Click on the Load XML button.
+A temporary XML file will be loaded for your active plugins
+1. Check the 'Use temp XML file?' checkbox and click on Redisplay.
+The cookie catalog may change.
+If there are "unknown" see the FAQ
+1. Click on the Save XML button to update the Latest XML file to the Latest loaded.
 1. Edit your Privacy policy page to include the [cookies] shortcode

 Note: cookie-cat is dependent upon the oik plugin.
 You can activate it but it will not work unless oik is also activated.